khakhalin/Dynamic-clamp-2018/reviews and responses.md

 Second, do the authors mean to say that shorter stimuli would actually (somehow) suppress responses?
 How would that work?

-All our measurements of the number of spikes relied on the dynamic clamp experiments, that used simulated synaptic inputs, and not real synaptic stimulation.
-It means that any changes in spiking we observed in the previous section of the results is necessarily coming from the change in intrinsic properties.
-While a change in the synaptic strength in response to sensory stimulation is possible, and indeed is investigated below in this paper, it would not have affected the number of spikes we reported in figures 1 and 2, as they were recorded in dynamic clamp experiments.
+Our measurements of spiking output relied on dynamic clamp experiments, in which we used simulated synaptic inputs, and not real synaptic stimulation.
+It means that any changes in spiking output we report in this paper are necessarily coming from the change in intrinsic properties.
+While a change in the strength of synaptic inputs  in response to sensory stimulation is possible, and indeed was observed and investigated in later sections of this paper, it would not have affected the number of spikes we reported in figures 1 and 2, as they were recorded in dynamic clamp experiments.

-As described above, to make this point more clear, we now reworded this sentence:
+With the new wording of this sentence, we tried to make this point more clear:

-"As changes in intrinsic properties seemed homeostatic (increased activation led to reduced spiking), by the same logic, one could expect that exposure to shorter sensory stimuli (flashes; Khakhalin et al. 2014) would selectively suppress spiking in repsonse to shorter synaptic inputs."
+"As changes in intrinsic properties seemed homeostatic (increased activation led to reduced spiking), by the same logic, one could expect that exposure to shorter sensory stimuli (instantaneous flashes; Khakhalin et al. 2014) would selectively suppress spiking in response to faster synaptic inputs."

 > Page 5 line 15: Does the word “preferred” (in quotes) mean that the cells fired more action potentials?
 Maybe refrain from personification.

-We hope that the word "prefer" is intuitive enough to most readers, and it is also way shorter than "responded with more spikes", or "produced more action potentials", which allows for easier writing, and hopefully better reading.
-Realistically, we believe that most readers of this article will not be at risk of truly personifying neurons, so while we take care to never personify animals, we are intentionally a bit more relaxed when writing about cells, channels, receptors etc. Still, to make this sentence better, we removed the quotes around "preferred", to make it more obvious that it is not an antropomorphic allegory, but just a normal word use.
-Overall, we use the word "prefer" 6 times in the paper, always in the same way, when comparing spiking responses to different stimuli.
+We hope that the word "prefer" is intuitive, and it has a benefit of being way shorter than "responded with more spikes", or "produced more action potentials", which hopefully makes reading easier.
+Realistically, we hope that most readers of this article will not be at risk of truly personifying neurons, so while we take care to never personify animals, we are intentionally a bit more relaxed when writing about cells, channels, receptors etc. Still, to make this sentence better, we removed the quotes around "preferred", to make it more obvious that it is not an antropomorphic allegory, but just a normal word use.
+Overall, we use the word "prefer" 6 times in the paper, always in the same way: when comparing spiking responses to different stimuli, to describe the stimulus that produced sronger outputs in a given set of neurons.

 > Bottom of page 5, “Effects of acoustic and multisensory stimulation: